rvd2pwipwip/tv-component-library/docs/PROJECT_CONTEXT.md

 - Single source of truth for design values
 - Shared across component library and consuming projects
 - Managed as a separate npm package
+- Package name: `@smtv/design-tokens`
+- Installed as a dependency in the component library

 ## Development History